Producer railway cars

 Settling of payment and charges incurred when using a producer railway car

 If a producer ships to a Canadian Grain Commission licensed elevator, the producer is paid based on the grade and net weight of the grain at unload.
-If the producer uses an administrator, usually the administrator pays the freight, cleaning charges and any weighing and inspection fees that may apply on the producers’ behalf.
+If the producer uses an administrator, the administrator usually pays the freight, cleaning charges and any weighing and inspection fees that may apply on the producers’ behalf.
 The administrator deducts these fees from the final payment to the producer.

 Settling a dispute